Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 - if the image is more than 4 colors, use the [color swapper code](/Color_swapper.m) to fix it and reduce the color number.
 - enjoy

-## Example of graphical code output
+## Example of graphical code output with the provided test image
 ![](/Output.png)